thomyks/RWTH---Master-Project/README.md

 # Automated Narrative Detection (Reordering Unstructured Fact-Checked Claims into Narratives)

 ## Project Overview
 Welcome to the repository for the "Reordering Unstructured Fact-Checked Claims into Narratives" initiative, also known as the Automated Narrative Discovery project.
-We aim to transform unstructured fact-checked claims into well-defined narratives using automated techniques.
+Using different text-mining techniques, we established a  framework for unstructured fact-checked claims and transformed them into well-defined narratives.
 We aim to enable a deeper understanding of how disparate pieces of verified information can be woven into coherent stories, particularly within large datasets.

 ## 📁 Components